istio/istio.io/content/docs/tasks/security/mtls-migration/index.md

 keywords: [security,authentication,migration]
 ---

-This task shows how to migrate your existing Istio services' traffic from plain text to mutual TLS.
+This task shows how to migrate your existing Istio services' traffic from plain text to mutual TLS without breaking live traffic.

 In practice, a mesh consists of both Istio services (with Envoy sidecar) and services without Envoy sidecar(call it "legacy" below for simplicity).
 A legacy service can't use Istio issued key/certificate to send mutual TLS traffic.
 We want to enable mutual TLS incrementally, safely.